I am not perfect…But I am enough.

-For over 17 years I have been providing services to children, youth and families who have experienced grief, loss and many forms of violence and harm.
-I also work with fathers who have used violence and abuse with their partners and who want to make changes and improve their relationships with their children.
+For over 20 years I have been providing services to children, youth and families who have experienced grief, loss and many forms of violence and harm.
+I also have worked with fathers who have used violence and abuse with their partners and who want to make changes and improve their relationships with their children.

 Creating trusting, safe environments for children so they can listen to their own needs has been a humbling, joyous experience.
 I am grateful for the children and youth who have been and continue to be my teachers.